ln-komandur/nextcloud-on-ubuntu/README.md

 ### Configure Apache to redirect to https, and to use alias wherever supported by avahi.service

-**Note: Though apache is being configured for these, there may be some errors until the installation is fully complete.
+**Note:** Though apache is being configured for these, there may be some errors until the installation is fully complete.

 `sudo nano /etc/apache2/sites-available/nextcloud.conf`

-The below is slightly different from https://www.linuxbabe.com/ubuntu/install-nextcloud-ubuntu-20-04-apache-lamp-stack as this nextcloud installation DID NOT choose to use a DNS look up / Virtual host.
-These lines below necessary changes based on both https://www.techrepublic.com/article/how-to-install-nextcloud-20-on-ubuntu-server-20-04/ and https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html
+The below is slightly different from [Install NextCloud on Ubuntu 20.04 with Apache (LAMP Stack)](https://www.linuxbabe.com/ubuntu/install-nextcloud-ubuntu-20-04-apache-lamp-stack) as this nextcloud installation DOES NOT choose to use a DNS look up.
+These lines below are based on both [How to install Nextcloud 20 on Ubuntu Server 20.04](https://www.techrepublic.com/article/how-to-install-nextcloud-20-on-ubuntu-server-20-04/) and [Installation on Linux — Nextcloud latest Administration Manual latest documentation](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html)

 ```